 Since the Division of Cardiothoracic Surgery at the University of Arizona was established in 1977, it has developed into an internationally recognized program, providing state-of-the-art care in heart and lung transplants and in cardiac assist devices.

 The Division of Cardiothoracic Surgery at the University of Arizona College of Medicine - Tucson

 The Division of Cardiothoracic Surgery at the University of Arizona is dedicated to excellence in patient care, clinical and basic research on diseases affecting our patients and education of the next generation of cardiothoracic surgeons.

-Our goal is to provide patients with the best possible surgical option for them, choosing from among the widest variety of treatments that we have specific expertise in:
+Our goal is to provide patients with the best possible surgical option for them, choosing from among the widest variety of treatments in which we have specific expertise:

 University of Arizona Department of Surgery